Humidity, Temperature, and Voltage: Task Group 3

 The ingress of moisture with or without electrical bias has been shown to cause corrosion and charge movement in PV modules.
 Temperature and humidity have been used as accelerated stress tests for PV modules for many years.
 There are multiple humidity and humidity/electrical bias degradation modes with widely varying acceleration factors.
 The group's development of true accelerated lifetime tests must take variation of environmental conditions into account.

 Task Group 3 has focused on developing tests that can accelerate delamination of encapsulants leading to moisture ingress and subsequent corrosion.
 Group 3 is collaborating with Task Group 5 (UV, temperature, and humidity) to evaluate the impact of UV exposure on the adhesion of encapsulant materials to glass.
-This set of experiments should help Group 3 to establish a sequence of tests specifically designed for accelerating the delamination of encapsulants.
+Based on these results and other studies, a draft proposal for a test sequence has been developed and was published at the 40th IEEE PVSC (see below).

 Group 3 has also been supporting the effort underway in IEC TC82 to develop standard test methods for measuring Potential Induced Degradation (PID).
 Two standard test methods are being proposed, one in a damp heat chamber and one using aluminum foil.
 These methods can be utilized by the PV industry to characterize the susceptibility of PV products to PID.
 Once PID is well understood, a PID Qualification Test will be developed probably as a part of the PV Module Qualification Test.